Frequently asked questions

 - For more details, visit the OCCC's frequently asked questions.

 NAFEM is committed to delivering a safe show.
 We will follow all federal, state, county and building rules that are applicable at the time of the show.
-We also have team members who have been trained in risk management to insure we are managing the health and safety protocols appropriately.
+We also have team members who have been trained in risk management to ensure we are managing the health and safety protocols appropriately.
 With months to go, it is premature for us to prepare a detailed and comprehensive health and safety plan as it would change monthly, if not weekly between now and August.
 As we get closer, we will prepare and communicate how we will ensure a safe show for everyone and what exhibitors and attendees can expect.
 We will consider many factors such as vaccination requirements (if any), social distancing, mask requirements, temperature checks, contactless registration, traffic flow including the possibility of wider aisles and/or one-way aisles, hand sanitizing stations, air filtration systems, F&B distribution processes, the viability of social networking events, and much more.

 When lockdown first started, the Orange County Convention Center immediately became part of a group of trade show venues that became Global Biorisk Advisory Council Star Accredited facilities.
 They also are part of the Orlando Economic Task Force, leading the way for safe events to take place in their facility, in the city of Orlando, and in the county.
 Also, members of The NAFEM Show team are GBAC-Trained Technician certified in infection and contamination control measures to ensure a safe event.